Eagle Lake Health & Safety

 Eagle Lake Staff

-Eagle Lake staff on all programs will continue to wear masks in indoor settings for the time being.
+Eagle Lake staff at overnight programs will continue to wear masks in indoor settings, except for eating and sleeping, for the time being.
 We will let you know if this changes.

 Rezident and Excursions: